josephy02/Detectron2-Sample/README.md

 # Panoptic Segmentation using Detectron2

 This folder contains scripts for handling COCO-formatted datasets, performing image augmentations, and generating panoptic and semantic segmentation masks for computer vision tasks (e.g segmentation, classification, etc).
 Additionally, it includes a Jupyter Notebook, `detectron2.ipynb`, which demonstrates training and evaluation of panoptic image segmentation for predefined classes.
 While the default configuration specifies a model and classes, these can be customized.
 Note that the behavior of the outputs in the notebook is influenced by the selected model and class definitions.
 Below is a detailed description of each file and its functionality.
-NOTE: will be updated this with additional supplementary files.
+NOTE: I'll be updated this with additional supplementary files!
 ---

 ## Files and Descriptions